chung0607/PHP-batch-image-resize/README.md

 # PHP-batch-image-resize

 ## Introduction
-Batch resize image.
+Batch resize images.
 Support nested folders.
 The file structure is preserved.

 ## How to use
 1. Set the soruce and destination value at the head of `resizer.php`.